Skip to main content

 The coherence bandwidth is often defined as the frequency separation Δf over which the auto-correlation function RH(Δf) drops to a certain fraction of its maximum value, typically 0.5 or 1/e

-Where Tm is the multi-path delay spread time or root-mean-square delay spread time, which characterizes the extent of multi-path propagation.
+Where Tm is the root-mean-square delay spread time, which characterizes the extent of multi-path propagation.

 Coherence Time